-Tuition for Princeton University is $47,140 for the 2017/2018 academic year.
-This is 70% more expensive than the national average private non-profit four year college tuition of $27,755.
-The cost is 117% more expensive than the average New Jersey tuition of $21,760 for 4 year colleges.
-Tuition ranks 37th in New Jersey amongst 4 year colleges for affordability and is the 3rd most expensive 4 year college in the state.
+Tuition for Princeton University is $56,010 for the 2021/2022 academic year.
+This is 84% more expensive than the national average private non-profit four year college tuition of $30,365.
+Princeton University is one of the 100 most expensive colleges in the America, coming in 79th on our Expensive 100 Ranking.
+The cost is 147% more expensive than the average New Jersey tuition of $22,718 for 4 year colleges.
+Tuition ranks 39th in New Jersey amongst 4 year colleges for affordability and is the most expensive 4 year college in the state.
 Price does not vary by residence.

 |Financial Aid Summary|

 |Average Total Grant Aid||$55,465|

 The average net total cost of attendance for different levels of family income after federal, state or local government, institutional grant and scholarship aid are awarded.
 Data last published for the 2019/2020 academic year.

 CollegeCalc has estimated typical coverage of the annual in-state tuition and living expenses of $78,490.
 Breakdown is based on average grant aid and federal loan aid which will vary based on your family income.

 Money granted to you by the U.S. Department of Education, Princeton University or other organizations.
 These are not loans and do not need to be repaid.